zht8506/Toolbox/README.md

 * download_huggingface.py

-download files from huggingface using python
+Downloading files from huggingface using python